Long term and late side effects

 - Changes in bladder function

 After surgery to your stomach area (abdomen), your muscles will not be as strong as before and you may be at risk of getting a hernia.
 This is caused by part of your insides pushing through a weak part of the muscle or tissue wall.
-After surgery for colon or rectal cancer, part of your bowel can push through the area around your scar.
-Some people get a hernia after having their stoma reversed.
+After surgery for colon or rectal cancer, part of your bowel can push through the wound.
+Some people develop a hernia around their stoma (para-stomal hernia).
+Others may get a hernia after having their stoma reversed.
 You may not have any symptoms but you might notice a slight lump or bulge, especially when you cough or strain the muscle.
 Some people have some pain in the area.

 You may not need any treatment or your healthcare team may offer you surgery to repair the hernia.

-The chemotherapy drug oxaliplatin can cause nerve damage (neuropathy) and, in a few people, this can last for months or years after treatment.
-You may get pins and needles, weakness or numbness in your hands or feet.
+The chemotherapy drug oxaliplatin can damage the nerve endings in the hands, feet and lower legs.
+This is called neuropathy.
+In some people, neuropathy can last for months or years after treatment.
+You may get pins and needles, weakness or numbness.
 This can make it hard to do everyday things like writing, picking up small items and walking.
 Some people become sensitive to the cold and need to wear gloves when they use the fridge or freezer.
 Your symptoms may get worse before they get better.

 Surgery for rectal cancer can affect the nerves to the bladder.
-You might not be able to fully empty your bladder and you may leak urine.
+You may not be able to fully empty your bladder and you might leak urine.
 Radiotherapy can irritate your bladder so you may need to pass urine more often or with little warning.
 Your healthcare team can give you information on how to manage bladder problems or they can refer you to a continence service.

-Bladder and Bowel Foundation provides information on products and services for people with bladder or bowel problems.
-Produces ‘toilet cards’, which help you explain you have a medical condition that means you need to use a toilet quickly.
+Bladder and Bowel Community gives information and sells products for people with bowel and bladder problems.
+They have a free ‘just can’t wait’ card or mobile app, to help you explain you need to use a toilet quickly.

 Pelvic Radiation Disease Association is a patient-run charity providing support and information for people who have had pelvic radiotherapy.